triton-inference-server/tutorials/Deployment/Kubernetes/TensorRT-LLM_Autoscaling_and_Load_Balancing/README.md

 #### NVIDIA GPU Feature Discovery Service

-1. This step is unnecessary if the service has already been installed in your cluster.
+1. This step is not needed if the service has already been installed in your cluster.

-    To check if your cluster requires the NVIDIA Device Plugin for Kubernetes, run the following command and inspect the output for `nvidia-device-plugin-daemonset`.
+    To check if your cluster requires the NVIDIA GPU Feature Discovery Service, run the following command and inspect the output for `nvidia-device-plugin-daemonset`.

     ```bash